grozdanowski/booking-for-relief-backend/README.md

 # Deployment
 The backend for this app was deployed to Heroku, while the frontend is deployed to Vercel.
 To deploy use the simple standard deployment instructions from respective docs linked above.
+# Contributing
+Rules are in place that prevent direct pushes to the main branch.
+In order to contribute, please create a new branch and create a PR.
+Once a PR is approved by code owner(s), it will be merged and, in case of frontend, automatically deployed.

 # Another thing
 Yes, we know we have flaws in the code, but please keep in mind it's done in sleepless nights under high stress from a damn natural and humanitarian disaster.
 If you can, please feel free to help us improve.
 If not - please refrain from malicious intents.
 Thank you.